yeputons/shell-fall-2016/README.md

 * `mvn package` - build, run all tests, create JAR files in `target/` subdirectory (one without dependencies, one with full set of dependencies).
 You can run the latter with `java -jar target/shell-1.0-SNAPSHOT-jar-with-dependencies.jar`.
 * `mvn clean` - remove all generated files.

+# Building with IntelliJ IDEA

+Alternatively you should be able to seamlessly import Maven project into IDEA and run all classes/tests out of the box.